-Keyword research will help you determine what you need to have a chance at them.
-Take a note, and slowly make your way forward.
+Keyword research will help you determine what you need to have a chance at attempting the keywords you like.

-Basically, ranking for more difficult keywords (with more search volume and closer to the bottom of the sales funnel) will require more work on your end:
+Ranking for difficult keywords (with more search volume and closer to the bottom of the sales funnel) will require more work.
+You’ll need to have the following:

-- Building topical relevance of the whole domain,
+- Build topical relevance of the whole domain

-Differentiate between your main keywords and supportive keywords
+Differentiate between your primary keywords and supporting keywords

-This is the most important first step of keyword research.
+This is the most critical first step of keyword research.

-Because it will tell you what exactly you should prioritize when searching for keywords.
-Is it ranking difficulty, potential traffic, search intent, or maybe something else altogether?
+Because it will tell you what exactly you should prioritize when selecting keywords.
+Is it ranking difficulty, search volume, search intent, or maybe something else altogether?

 Remember the topical relevance we talked about before?
-In short, one of the ways of building your domain’s authority is providing lots of expert texts in a given niche.
-Every piece of content you produce should be relevant for that niche.
+In short, one way to build your domain’s authority is to provide many expert-led articles in a given niche.
+Every piece of content you produce should be relevant to that niche.